KamilDziuk/jumpingObject/README.md

-# JumpingObject Game
+# jumpingObject Game

 ![presentation](assets/images/presentation.gif)

 ## Overview

-"JumpingObject" is a simple, fun, and engaging browser game developed using JavaScript for the logic, CSS for the styling, and HTML for the structure.
+"jumpingObject" is a simple, fun, and engaging browser game developed using JavaScript for the logic, CSS for the styling, and HTML for the structure.
 In this game, players control a character that must avoid or defeat various creatures.
 Players can jump over or attack the creatures to gain points and progress through different levels.
 The game features a dynamic points counter and level progression system.

 ## Features